adrianoBP/better-wordle/README.md

 ### Word meaning search

 It was also noticed during testing and play through that, on higher difficulties, the user does not always know the meaning of a word.
-The default behavior is to open the browser, open Google and search the word meaning.
+The default behaviour is to open the browser, open Google and search for the word meaning.

-To speed this process up, a "word search" feature has been included to allow the user to search the meaning of a word.
+To speed this process up, a "word search" feature has been included to allow the user to search for the meaning of a word.
 This option is available right after the game ends by clicking on the bouncing button.
 Once clicked, a new browser page will be opened redirecting the user to Google Search with the word and the "meaning" text attached to it.

 ### Share game result (emoji format)

-One of the reasons the original Wordle being so popular was the ease of sharing, where the user was able to copy its result in "emoji format".
+One of the reasons the original Wordle was so popular was the ease of sharing, where the user was able to copy its result in "emoji format".
 It was deemed appropriate to include this feature in a better Wordle, however, this feature is only available on the desktop version of the game due to the fact no suitable ways to implement it on mobile were found:

 - `Navigator.clipboard` is only available in secure contexts (localhost or HTTPS)